OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ## User scenarios

 We have focused on providing a solution for four user scenarios for the first release.
-These cover the common themes from the Octopus team and our users suggestions.
+These cover the common themes from the Octopus team and our user's suggestions.

 - A user is inputting hundreds of single text variables scoped to one or two environments.
 They need to do this quickly all by using the keyboard.

 - A user has large amounts of code to add as a variable and needs to copy and paste it into a large text field.
 They have been asked to give each variable a description and scope it to tenant tag sets.

 - A user has been given a list of usernames and passwords for each environment.
-Rather than adding each value one at a time and scoping them individually the user wants to be able to select the environment first and add multiple values to that environment.
+Rather than adding each value one at a time and scoping them individually, the user wants to be able to select the environment first and add multiple values to that environment.

 - A user wants to see what values have been scoped to a particular scope configuration to see if there are any duplicates.